YootTanA/CXL-101/docs/k8s_with_cxl.md

 ## CXL-based Memory Visibility

 For kubernetes, it relys on kubelet to control the containers in a machine. then for the container in kubernetes, there is a CRI(Container Runtime Interface).
 It can utilize containerd which is the container in docker.
 So in order to verify the CXL-based memory visibility, we can verify docker's.
 For verifying it, we only need to see whether the CXL-based memory of the host can be seen in the docker.
-After we setup the simulation evirtonment and install docker in the simulated machine, we find that it's visibile which means we can see the CXL-based memory in docker just like the host.
+After we setup the simulation environment and install docker in the simulated machine, we find that it's visibile which means we can see the CXL-based memory in docker just like the host.

 ## CXL-based Memory Control